 The Content Moderation and Account Suspension Authority provision in the Community Guidelines gives TikTok wide discretion to remove content and suspend accounts.
 Unlike legacy platforms that have developed transparency reports and appeal processes over years, TikTok's moderation process is less documented.
 The enforcement actions clause permits removals with limited notice and limited appeal rights.

 For creators whose income depends on TikTok, this is a structural vulnerability.
-A single moderation decision can remove years of content library without meaningful recourse.
+A single moderation decision may affect access to a creator's content library, with limited appeal options documented in the terms.
 For consumers, this primarily affects access to content rather than economic harm.

 What to actually do